XenofonGeor/Portfolio/big-data-processing/ReadMe.md

 **Gas Guzzlers:** For any transaction on Ethereum a user must supply gas.
 How has gas price changed over time?
 Have contracts become more complicated, requiring more gas, or less so?
 How does this correlate with your results seen within Part B.

-**Comparative Evaluation:** Reimplement Part B in Spark (if your original was MRJob, or vice versa).
+**Comparative Evaluation:** Reimplement Part B in Spark.
 How does it run in comparison?
 Keep in mind that to get representative results you will have to run the job multiple times, and report median/average results.
 Can you explain the reason for these results?
 What framework seems more appropriate for this task?